LR32768/SRT_calligraphy/README.md

-convexhull|picture or number matrix|return the turning point of the convex hull drawconvex|picture matrix,contours|draw convex into pictrue matrix findcenter|matrix, isimg(bool)=False|when isimg is False,this function accept num matrix(0,1),yet it accept image matrix(0,255)
+convexhull|picture or number matrix|return the turning point of the convex hull drawconvex|picture matrix,contours|draw convex into pictrue matrix findcenter|matrix, isimg(bool)=False|when isimg is False,this function accept num matrix(0,1),yet it accept image matrix(0,255) findaxis|number matrix|return the axis of the black point calculated by linear regression